• Home |

 Why We Chose It

-For the price and the reliability, it's tough to be these Aguila Super Extra 38gr rounds.
-When shooters discover this brand, they are most often pleasantly surprised at the quality of ammo for the price.
+As far as price and reliability are concerned, it's tough to best Aguila Super Extra 38 grain CPHP.
+When shooters discover this brand, they are most often pleasantly surprised at its quality.

 How to Choose the Best Round for Self-Defense

 Choosing the best handgun caliber for self-defense is critical.
-You need a firearm you're comfortable with and trust.
+You need a firearm you trust and are comfortable firing.

 Next comes choosing the best self-defense round.
-Many shooters judge it based on the brand or bullet type, which are critical considerations.
-However, I believe the price, stopping power, amount of recoil, and firearm preferences are the most important.
+Many shooters judge based on the brand or bullet type, which are critical considerations.
+However, I believe that price, stopping power, amount of recoil, and firearm preferences are the most important factors.

 Price

-I splurge a little in this area because I don't always train with my personal defense ammo; instead, I use rounds similar in ballistics and save my expensive ammo for the moments I need it.
+I splurge a little in this area because I don't always train with my personal defense ammo.
+Instead, I use rounds with similar ballistic performance and save my expensive ammo for when I need it (ideally never).

 Stopping Power